strata-mvc/strata/docs/helpers.md

 {
     private $config = null;

+    // Constructor is optional when it looks like the following.
-    function __construct($config = array())
+    // The base helper class will do it for you. function __construct($config = array())
     {
         $this->config = $config;
     }

     /**
-     * Renders the ACF Header
+     * Renders the thumbnail
      * @param  integer
      * @return string
      */